W427697/Discord-/docs/essentials/highlight.md

 ## Highlighting DOM Elements

 To highlight DOM elements with the addon, you'll need to emit the `HIGHLIGHT` event from within a story or an addon.
-The event payload must contain a list of selectors you want to highlight.
+The event payload must contain an `elements` property assigned to an array of selectors matching the elements you want to highlight.
 For example:

 <!-- prettier-ignore-start -->